Stewart Rhodes: Education and career

 Rhodes attended high school in Las Vegas, then joined the U.S. Army and was honorably discharged after seven months, the result of a spinal injury sustained during airborne school.

 After attending community college, Rhodes switched to studying political science at the University of Nevada, Las Vegas, while parking cars to make money.
 After graduating in 1998, he worked as a staffer for Republican Congressman Ron Paul.
 Rhodes volunteered for Paul's 2008 presidential campaign and later complained that political opponents of Paul linked Paul to hate groups and racists.

 In 2001, at 35, Rhodes enrolled in Yale Law School.
 He became dissatisfied with what he perceived as eroding rights in the aftermath of the September 11 attacks.
 Rhodes taught a self-defense class, and his research paper about enemy combatants' classification during the presidency of George W. Bush won an award in his final year at Yale.
 He graduated in 2004.

 After graduating from Yale, Rhodes clerked for Michael D. Ryan, an associate justice at the Arizona Supreme Court.
 As a lawyer, he worked in various western U.S. states.

 On December 8, 2015, Rhodes was disbarred by the Montana Supreme Court for conduct violating the Montana Rules of Professional Conduct after refusing to respond to two bar grievances filed against him in the federal district court of Arizona.
+The Commission on Practice, which heard the bar complaint against Rhodes, "reasoned that, although Respondent's conduct does not involve conduct that has historically been the basis of disbarment by this Court, Respondent's refusal to cooperate in the disciplinary process constituted a knowing and intentional disregard of his obligations as an attorney ... and, therefore, he should forfeit the privilege of practicing law in Montana and be disbarred."